MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 Sundew Compatible Substituions
 ------------------------------

-In MetPX Sundew, there is a much more strict file naming standard, specialised for use with World Meteorological Organization (WMO) data.
+In `MetPX Sundew <../Explanation/Glossary.html#sundew>`_, there is a much more strict file naming standard, specialised for use with World Meteorological Organization (WMO) data.
 Note that the file naming convention predates, and bears no relation to the WMO file naming convention currently approved, but is strictly an internal format.
 The files are separated into six fields by colon characters.
 The first field, DESTFN, gives the WMO (386 style) Abbreviated Header Line (AHL) with underscores replacing blanks::

    TTAAii CCCC YYGGGg BBB ...